 The Company was incorporated in Singapore on 28 June 2017, in accordance with the Companies Act as a private limited company under the name of "Synagie Corporation Pte.
 Ltd.".
-The Company was subsequently renamed to "Synagie Corporation Ltd." on 27 June 2018 in connection with its conversion into a public company limited by shares.
+The Company was subsequently renamed to "Synagie Corporation Ltd." on 27 June 2018 in connection with its conversion into a public company limited by shares upon its initial public offering on 8 August 2018.
 On 12 November 2020, the Company's name was changed to V2Y Corporation Ltd.